w3f/Grant-Milestone-Delivery/deliveries/nftaa_milestone_2.md

 Also worth noting, our team member Romi had the opportunity to present the NFTAA project at the [Polkadot Meetup in Bratislava](https://lu.ma/o3fjdib9).

 #### Zombienet Docker issue

-1. Issue
+1. Issue: <br>
-_We can successfully build and run our parachain locally without any errors._
+_We can successfully build and run our parachain locally without any errors._ <br>
 However, when attempting to run the same setup in a Docker container using Zombienet, it consistently fails.
 The error typically involves missing runtime imports (e.g., `_RNvCs6s5TXQrOxQg_7___rustc17rust_begin_unwind`).

-2. What we tried
+2. What we tried: <br>
 - Changing rust versions: we replaced `rust:lts` with specific version tags and tested multiple Rust versions
 - Changing zombienet versions: we attempted different Zombienet releases and configurations
-- Testing on different operating systems: windows, macOS
+- Testing on different operating systems: windows, macOS (because of various docker engines in the background)
 - Architecture variations: tried both `amd64` and `arm64` builds in Docker
 - Rolling Back dependencies: we reverted to older Dockerfile dependencies to see if it would restore functionality
 - Using precompiled binaries: instead of building the Polkadot relay node from source, we tried a precompiled version